benmvp/slides/2022/connecttech/ts-react.md

 NOTES:

 - Similarly, you can't pass a prop if it hasn't been defined either
 - How many times have you seen a prop being passed to a component
   * And it's not in the `PropTypes`
   * And it doesn't _seem_ to be used in the code
-  * But you're afraid to remove it because... you're just not sure
+  * But you're afraid to remove it because... you're just not sure -TypeScript gives us the confidence to remove it
-  * TypeScript gives us the confidence because it just wouldn't allow it
+  - Because it wouldn't have allowed it in the first place
-- The error message can seem a bit cryptic to be honest
+- Now the error message can seem a bit cryptic to be honest
-  * But as you encounter them more often you'll get used to parsing them
+  * But as you encounter them more often, you'll get used to parsing them

 /////
 <!-- .slide: data-background="url(../../img/ts-react/mixing-console-abigail-keenan-QdEn9s5Q_4w-unsplash.jpg) no-repeat center" data-background-size="cover" -->